List of The Shadow stories: Reprint history

 In 1984, Mysterious Press published The Shadow and the Golden Master, a hardcover anthology that reprinted the first two appearances of Shiwan Khan, "The Golden Master" (#182) and "Shiwan Khan Returns" (#187).
-Dover Books would later reprint this same content in paperback.
+Dover Books would later reprint the same content in paperback.

-In 2006, Sanctum Books, in association with Nostalgia Ventures, began reprinting the original pulps in near-replica editions.
+In 2006, Sanctum Books, in association with Nostalgia Ventures, began reprinting the original pulps in near-replica, unedited editions.
 Each issue contains the original interior illustrations from the pulps as well as the original covers on the front and back.
 In late 2008, Nostalgia Ventures chose to end their association.
 The first 24 books were published under the Nostalgia Ventures brand, then Sanctum Books continued on their own beginning with book #25.
 (Sanctum Books also released a variant edition of book #9 using an alternate cover.)
-As of January 2020, 151 volumes (plus 2 annuals) have been published.
-Each volume reprints two novels except for volumes #50, 60, 75, 86, 100, 136, 140, 142, 148, and Annual 2, which reprint three novels in each book.
-The final three volumes #149, 150, and 151 contain four novels in each book.
+As of January 2020, 151 volumes and two annuals have been published.
+Each volume reprints two novels except for volumes #50, 60, 75, 86, 100, 136, 140, 142, 148, and annual 2, which reprint three novels in each book.
+The final three volumes (#149, 150, and 151) contain four novels in each book.

-Due to an early termination of license at the last minute, Sanctum Books was unable to publish three Shadow novels by Bruce Elliott (writer), leaving #307 ("Happy Death Day"), #311 ("Death Stalks the U. N.") and #319 ("Murder on Main Street") as the only three The Shadow pulp novels which have never been reprinted.
-Bruce Elliott's run of 15 novels in The Shadow magazine between 1946 and 1948 (issues #306 through 320) are held in low regard by Shadow fans because of Elliott's atypical handling of the character, best exemplified by these three particular stories in which the Shadow does not appear in his costumed identity.
+An early termination of license at the last minute caused Sanctum Books to be unable to publish three Shadow novels by Bruce Elliott, leaving #307 ("Happy Death Day"), #311 ("Death Stalks the U. N.") and #319 ("Murder on Main Street") as the only three The Shadow pulp novels not to have ever been reprinted.
+Elliott's run of 15 novels in The Shadow magazine between 1946 and 1948 (issues #306 to 320) are held in low regard by Shadow fans because of his atypical handling of the character, which is best exemplified by those three particular stories not having the Shadow appear in his costumed identity.